Vodou and Catholic ritual Saut d'Eau

 Saut d'Eau, Ville Bonheur, Haiti – 19 July 2008

-Every year in summer thousands of pilgrims from all over Haiti make the religious journey to the small village of Ville Bonheur and the nearby Saut d'Eau waterfall.
-It is believed that 150 years ago the spirit of Virgin Mary has appeared on a palm tree close to the waterfall.
+Every year in summer thousands of pilgrims from all over Haiti make the religious journey to the Saut d'Eau waterfall (100km north of Port-au-Prince).
+It is believed that 150 years ago the spirit of Virgin Mary (Our Lady of Mount Carmel) has appeared on a palm tree close to the waterfall.
+This place became a main pilgrimage site in Haiti since then.
 Haitians wearing only underwear perform a bathing and cleaning ritual under the 100-foot-high waterfall.
-Vodou followers (many Haitians practise both vodou and catholicism) hope that Erzulie Dantor, the Vodou spirit of water, manifest itself and they get possessed for a short moment, touched by her presence.
+Voodoo followers (many Haitians practise both voodoo and catholicism) hope that Erzulie Dantor, the Voodoo spirit of water, manifest itself and they get possessed for a short moment, touched by her presence.

 I believe this religion was created by African slaves who were brought to Haiti in the 16th century and still followed their traditional African beliefs, but were forced to convert to the religion of their slavers.
 Vodou shares many similarities with other faiths of the African Diaspora, including the Louisiana Voodoo of New Orleans, Santería and Arará of Cuba, and Candomblé and Umbanda of Brazil.
 A Haitian Vodou temple is called an Hounfour.